Short and long.

 Behind the Design

 Storytelling is always a good idea, especially if you are not only a seller but also a manufacturer of commodities.
 The production process is mesmerizing.
-Touching and hilarious legends behind items are captivating.
+Touching and hilarious legends behind items throughout the manufacturing process are captivating.
 These components together underline the value of each product in customers’ eyes.

 By unfolding the peculiarities of creation, you strengthen the whole content strategy of the business.
 This type of video requires a great deal of preparation and a seasoned film crew, but it’s worth the effort.